Regulating Virtual Currencies: Rethinking Financial Regulation in a World of Cryptocurrencies

 LLM International Commercial Law and Practice (2015).

 Prior to beginning his postgraduate masters degree In 2014, Kingsley worked as a Criminal Prosecutor at the Justice Ministry of the Kogi State Government of Nigeria.
-He subsequently worked as an Associate at N. V. Denden & Associates, a Law Firm specialised in commercial and business legal practice.
+He subsequently worked as an Associate at N. V. Denden & Associates, a Law Firm specialised in commercial legal practice.

 Scope of Research